-To request an emotional support animal, students must complete an ESA Request Form (see below) and submit to the Office of Accessibility.
+To request an emotional support animal, students must complete an ESA Request Form (see below) and submit to the Office of Accessibility by *April 1 for returning students and July 1 for incoming students.
 The ESA form must be completed by a qualified, licensed mental health provider who has a history of treating the student and can attest to the student’s current functioning in the college environment.
 Falsified ESA letters or documentation from fake providers will not be accepted and is a violation of the Student Code of Conduct to submit a falsified ESA letter.
-If the disability is not obvious, the OAS may require documentation from a mental health provider or other mental health professional, to provide sufficient information for Geneseo to determine:
+OAS may require additional documentation from a mental health provider or other mental health professional, to provide sufficient information for Geneseo to determine:

 - That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and